Supercolony-net/typechain-polkadot/docs/tech-specs.md

 Input folder `path/to/input` should contain `{contract name}.contract` and/or `{contract name}.json` files.

-When you contract is represented by a `{contract name}.contract` file, generated code will also have means to deploy such contract to blockchain.
+When your contract is represented by a `{contract name}.contract` file, generated code will also have means to deploy such contract to blockchain.
 E.g. corresponding class will have a static namespace `Contract.constructors` available.

 ---------